krisctf/misc/README.md

 # misc
-you don't even know what your looking up
+you don't even know what your looking at